Local Government Policy Options to Prevent Demographic Change

 Of the three levels of American government the most numerous type, local governments, are “closest to the people,” a concept which James Madison argued was crucial to an effective system of governance in Federalist No. 45.
 The villages, towns, townships, and counties of the United States are powerful tools which can, when unhindered by outside interference, be used to protect their residents, school systems and localities from predatory policies by state and more often Federal authorities.
 This authority is not unfettered, though, and is often subject to curtailment by the courts and state governments.

-Whites must utilize all tools at their disposal and so in this piece we are going to suggest a range of policy options which local governments can utilize to attempt and stem the tides of demographic change currently sweeping over the United States.
+Americans must utilize all tools at their disposal and so in this piece we are going to suggest a range of policy options which local governments can utilize to attempt and stem the tides of demographic change currently sweeping over the United States.

 1. Mandate E-Verify Locally